OpenDDS/OpenDDS/docs/devguide/safety_profile.rst

 * DCPSInfoRepo and its associated libraries and tools

-* Transport types: tcp, udp, multicast, shared memory
+* Transport types: tcp, udp, shared memory

   * The rtps_udp transport type is available (uses UDP unicast or multicast)